 Jaipur To Ramgarh Lake Distance

-The distance from Jaipur to Ramgargh Lake is approximately 35 km and it takes an hour to reach from the walled city area.
+Jaipur to Jamwa Ramgarh distance is approximately 35 km and it takes an hour to reach the walled city area.

 Wow.
 There’s so much history in your pictures.
 I’m hoping I will get to visit your country one of these days.
 It looks absolutely beautiful.
 Thanks for sharing it with all of us!